Coloconger eximia

 Coloconger eximia is an eel in the family Colocongridae (worm eels/short-tail eels).
 It was described by Peter Henry John Castle in 1967, originally under the genus Ascomana.
 It is a marine, deep-water dwelling eel which is known from Cape Peninsula, South Africa, in the southeastern Atlantic Ocean.

-C. eximia has one of the largest known fish larvae, growing to at least 70 cm (27.5 in).
+Coloconger eximia has one of the largest known fish larvae, growing to at least 70 cm (27.5 in).
 Their leptocephalus larvae are elongate, with a long, straight gut, a dorsal fin that originates in the latter half of the body, well-developed pectoral fins, and a long head.